kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Development Environment Setup

-**Glow's gentle guidance**: *"Setting up your development environment is like preparing your workspace.
-We want it to feel comfortable and inviting, so you can focus on creating beautiful code."*
+**Glow's technical guidance**: *"Setting up your development environment is like preparing your workspace.
+We want it to be efficient, reliable, and optimized for productivity."*

 ```bash
 # 1. Clone the repository